 Facilities on the walk

 At Milldale, there are more public toilets and there’s a small takeaway tearoom open (Easter to October), called Polly’s Cottage.
-In Alstonefield there’s a pub called the George but at the moment it’s food pre-bookings only so no after walk drink.
+In Alstonefield there’s a pub called the George.

 Water on your walk – I recommend a filter water bottle for your Peak District walks, it saves you carrying extra weight and you can fill up safely and drink water from the streams on your walk.